OmniBrowser GuideBook

 # 4.12 Spatial Transcriptome

-Dataset Cross Analysis function is used to compare the different datasets with visual interface.
-It supports to compare up to 4 datasets with the same gene expression inputted.
-Gene expression, cell groups, cell clusters, metadata and Marker genes of each dataset can be viewed together to show the difference.
+Dataset cross analysis function is used to compare the different datasets with visual interface.
+It’s support to compare up to 4 datasets with the same gene expression inputted.
+There are some attributes: gene expression, cell groups, cell clusters, the metadata and the Mark gene of each dataset can be viewed together to show the difference.

-In Search Page, the datasets can be added to cart or removed.
+In search page, the datasets can be added to cart or removed.
 Clear Selection button is used to clear all the datasets in cart.
-And Cross Analysis is used to compare the selected datasets.
+And Cross Analysis is used to compare the selected data.

-In the Cross Analysis Page, the selected datasets are in the low part of screen, after selecting the datasets and clicking the Apply Selections button, the compared result can be viewed by Dimensional Reduction, Differential Expression, Metadata and Marker Gene function;
+In the Cross Analysis page, the selected dataset is in the low part of screen, after selecting the datasets and clicking the Apply Selections button, the compared result can be viewed by Dimensional Reduction、Differential Expression、Metadata、and Marker Gene function;

 # 5.1 Dimensional Reduction